SketchyMaze/guidebook/docs/custom-levels/index.md

 options to edit the Title of your level and change the Author name if you like.
 The default author copies your OS username.

+### Game Rules

+Opening the "Level -> Level Properties" window from the editor, the Game Rules can be customized for your level and can tweak some of the gameplay behaviors to allow for some more interesting maps.

+The current game rules available include:

+#### Difficulty Setting

+The default level difficulty is Normal but you can also set your level's difficulty to the Peaceful or Hard options:

+* On Peaceful mode, enemy mobs will generally ignore the player character entirely and do not attack.
+* On Hard mode, enemy mobs become more aggressive.
+For example, the Azulians will have an infinite aggro radius and will come at the player character no matter how far away you are.

+Specific behaviors of enemies are up to their programming.
+Doodad scripts can query the `Level.Difficulty` value and react accordingly.

+#### Survival Mode

+On levels where player death is all but guaranteed (e.g. a Hard Mode, [Azulian Tag](../story-mode.md#azulian-tag)) map) the Survival Mode setting will invert the definition of "high score" for the silver tier in Story Mode.

+Normally, the high score is rewarded to the fastest time to complete a level.
+If the player dies and respawns from checkpoint, they get a silver medal and if they make it to the Exit Flag unscathed they get a gold medal.
+For Survival levels, the level is completed if the player dies but they are rewarded for _how long_ they survived rather than how quickly they died.
+The gold medal for Survival levels is still based on how quickly they beat the level.

+See [Azulian Tag](../story-mode.md#azulian-tag) for more details.

 ## Editor Interface

 ![Level Editor View](../images/newlevel-2.png)